apeskinian/p5_treasures_untold/README.md

         | Mobile Topic Delete | Desktop Topic Delete |
         | :---: | :---: |
         | ![Mobile Topic Delete](documentation/features/dashboard/faq_admin/mobile_topic_delete.png "Mobile topic delete") | ![Desktop Topic Delete](documentation/features/dashboard/faq_admin/desktop_topic_delete.png "Desktop topic delete") |

+    ### Message Admin
+    Messages are grouped into two sections:
+    - Unreplied
+    - Replied

+    The unreplied messages are shown at the top and are also ordered chronologically with the oldest messages at the top.
+This gives the staff a clear indication of which messages need replying to.

+    Each message pane show the following information:
+    - Unique ticket number
+    - Name of sender
+    - Email address of sender
+    - Date the message was received
+    - Message content

+    If the message has been replied to the additional information is visible:
+    - Date the reply was sent
+    - Reply content

+    To reply to a message the yellow reply icon button is tapped/clicked.
+This will display a message prompt for the staff member to type in.
+They can then send this by tapping/clicking on the 'Reply' button or cancel and return to the dashboard by tapping/clicking on the 'Cancel' or modal close buttons.

+    Once a message reply has been created, an email will be sent to the original user who created the message and the message will be updated in the dashboard to reflect the replied status.

+    To delete a message the red bin icon can be tapped/clicked.
+A prompt asking the user to confirm will be displayed.
+The can then either tap/click on 'Delete' to confirm or return to the dashboard with the 'Cancel' or model close button.

+    ### Newsletter Admin

 - ### Super User Privileges